Young man with headphones writes while looking at laptop

 7.25 contact hours/credits will be available for successful completion of this session.

-• Describe how public health receives laboratory reports and other relevant data; conducts disease investigations including contacting tracing and notification; and recognizes, identifies, and responds to communicable disease outbreaks for notifiable conditions in accordance with local, national, and state mandates and guidelines
+• Describe how public health receives laboratory reports and other relevant data, conducts disease investigations including contacting tracing and notification, and recognizes, identifies, and responds to communicable disease outbreaks for notifiable conditions in accordance with local, national, and state mandates and guidelines.

-• Determine how public health assures the availability of partner notification services for newly diagnosed case of syphilis, gonorrhea, and HIV according to CDC guidelines
+• Determine how public health assures the availability of partner notification services for newly diagnosed case of syphilis, gonorrhea, and HIV according to CDC guidelines.

-• Recognize how public health coordinates and integrates categorically funded communicable disease programs and services.
+• Recognize how public health coordinates and integrates categorically-funded communicable disease programs and services.

 Learning Activities:

-• Overview of Communicable Disease
+• Communicable Disease

 • Scavenger Hunt